 Atlanta authorities have been moved to take some action towards providing safer streets for pedestrians.
 The Atlanta Regional Council has set an ambitious goal of reaching zero traffic fatalities by the year 2030.
 This move was inspired, in part, by a similar initiative in Sweden where officials decided that a combination of efforts, including policies, awareness campaigns and other projects were necessary in order to make the streets truly safe for all, not just motorists.
 In some areas, these measures could be as simple as increasing lighting to make it easier for motorists to spot pedestrians, and in others, making road adjustments that give pedestrians more space to walk safely.
 In Atlanta’s case, close to 71 percent of all traffic-related fatalities occur on just 6 per cent of its streets.
 Simple safety initiatives in these accident-prone areas could do a lot to help bring pedestrian fatality numbers down.

 If you have been injured in a pedestrian accident, you probably have questions about your legal rights to a claim for compensation for your losses.
 An accident claim could help you recover medical costs, lost income, diminished earning capacity and other damages.
-Speak to an Atlanta pedestrian accident lawyer at the Katz Law Firm, and discuss how you can proceed with filing a claim for compensation.
+Speak to an Atlanta pedestrian accident lawyer at the Katz Personal Injury Lawyers, and discuss how you can proceed with filing a claim for compensation.
 Call us to discuss your case.
 Initial consultations are free.